Doing your research for your next mattress?

 shop on a weekend or day-off when there is no pressure on timing.

 If you have visitors coming in a month, don’t leave it till the last minute.

 Once you have narrowed down your options, spend 10 – 20 minutes on the mattress.

-It is true that you can’t truly feel if this is the one for you.
+Indeed, you can’t truly feel if this is the one for you.

-#4 Don’t buy because it’s on sale
+#4 Don’t buy only because it’s on sale

 This is properly the most common mistake people made when buying a new mattress.

-When a store offer a day-only discount or “I like you and I will do this price if you buy now” discount, it is a very obvious sign of the store doesn’t have the best interest at heart.
+When a store offers a day-only discount or “I like you and I will do this price if you buy now” discount, it is a very obvious sign of the store doesn’t have the best interest at heart.

 I have discussed in my previous blog post about (How do you smell dishonest sales associates and stores?)